|Mount Bryce (3,507m)

 Oct 11, 2013

-We had good snow conditions on the main(NW)peaks and axe and crampons were sufficient gear.
+We had good snow conditions on the main(NW)peak and axe and crampons were sufficient gear.
 There were a few pins on the short grey band crux pitch and raps were off fixed anchors but slings may need replacement.
 Pins generally more useful than nuts because most cracks quite parallel.